-When it comes to cannabis, Quebec is as conservative as they come | CBC News
+Quebec moves cautiously — and reluctantly — on legal cannabis sales | CBC News

 Contrary to Quebec's reputation as the most libertine province in Canada, only 46 per cent of Quebecers are in favour of legalization, compared with 58 per cent in the rest of the country, according to a CROP poll conducted last year for Radio-Canada.

-(Interestingly, Quebec ranks near the middle of the pack when it comes to consuming marijuana.
-The province consumes 18 grams per capita, compared to the countrywide average of 21.)
+(Quebec ranks near the middle of the pack when it comes to consuming marijuana.
+The province consumes 18 grams per capita, compared with the countrywide average of 21 grams.)

 And while the Couillard government's cannabis rules may be tough, they weren't tough enough to win over the opposition parties, who wanted even more restrictions.